 Dropbox: Dropbox is a file-sharing SaaS tool that allows multiple users within a group or organization to upload and download different files.

 DocuSign: DocuSign is a SaaS product that businesses use to send contracts and other documents that require signatures.

 What's the Difference?

-To examine the differences between IaaS, PaaS, and SaaS, think of these terms as under the umbrella of cloud-computing (building, creating, and storing data over the cloud), and think about them in the order we’ve presented them.
+IaaS, PaaS, and SaaS are all under the umbrella of cloud computing (building, creating, and storing data over the cloud).
+To understand the difference between them, think about them in the order we’ve presented them.

-IaaS helps build the infrastructure of a cloud-based technology.
+IaaS builds the infrastructure of cloud-based technology.
 PaaS helps developers build custom apps via an API that can be delivered over the cloud.
-And SaaS is cloud-based software companies can sell and use.
+And, SaaS is cloud-based software companies can sell and use.

 Let's say I wanted to start a website.
 An IaaS product, like Amazon Web Services, would help me host it and its applications.
 If I wanted to create further custom features, I’d use a PaaS product like Google App Engine to design it and install it on my site.

 SaaS products are fully managed by another company, from applications to data servers, where PaaS products can be used as the foundation for building new products on top of the platform’s network.